The Application Process

 - For RCH positions: you may preference "Any Rotating Registrar Position" at RCH, rather than choosing each position separately - but if you preference as "Any Rotating Registrar Position" you will not have an option to negotiate the offered rotations unless there are vacant roles.

-- If you want 2 x 6 month roles (ie. your own combined job), and the role is not currently listed as combined, you will be able to list 10 preferences for the 1st 6 months and 6 preferences for the 2nd 6 months.
-Any preferences for metropolitan and outer-metropolitan positions may be offered in either the first or second half, regardless of where they are located in your preference listing - however for rural rotations, these will be offered in the half of year that you have preferenced them.
+- If you want 2 x 6 month roles (ie. your own combined job), you will be able to list 10 preferences for the 1st 6 months and 6 preferences for the 2nd 6 months.
+Do not preference rural sites in both first half of the year and second half of the year unless you are prepared to do 2 x rural rotations!

 6. Click the link to record your interview - this MUST be completed between 4th July and 31st July or your application cannot be considered in the first round.
 Please note that this will direct you to an external site (PMCV Vidcruiter) to record this.
 Once you click on the link to record your interview - you must complete this within the one sitting.
 You will have only FIVE (5) minutes in total to record your answers to the 3 questions which will be shown to you for a couple of minutes prior to starting.
 You will only receive one attempt to record the interview, but there are opportunities to test your microphone and camera beforehand.
 You will not receive a notification in your application submission about the interview completion, as this is via an external site.

 You may also be invited to an additional interview for particular positions or sites, at their discretion.
-This is usually for Fellow/Chief Registrar roles, or for more specialized positions.
-These will occur in the first 3 weeks of August.
+These will occur in the 3 weeks after job applications close.
 All jobs will still be offered via this central process even if you interview separately.
+You should not be receiving job offers from participating sites/departments prior to the allocation period.
+If this occurs, the central application process will be compromised for future years.

-7. If you have accepted another position prior to the end of August, PLEASE withdraw from this process, or update your length of contract requested (from 12 months to 6 months).
-We request you do this prior to August 24th if possible, as this is when allocation processes will begin in the background.
+7. If you have accepted another position (from a site that is not participating in the central recruitment) prior to the end of August, PLEASE withdraw from VPAT, or update your length of contract requested (from 12 months to 6 months).
+We request you do this prior to XX if possible, as this is when allocation processes will begin in the background.
 If you do not withdraw, another candidate may miss out on their preferred position - and the position you have been matched to may remain empty.
 This is not good for anyone.

-6. You will only receive ONE offer via this process (if you have put in for 2 x 6 months positions that are not currently combined, then both of these will be offered at this time)
+6. You will only receive ONE offer via this process (if you have put in for 2 x 6 months positions that are not currently combined, then both of these will be offered at this time).
+The department/site you have been allocated to will contact you to make the VPAT offer.
+This will be the best possible match from your preferences and the health service rankings of candidates for their service.

 7. If you are not successful for one of your 10 nominated preferences - don't panic!
-Those hospitals that still have positions available will review your application to determine suitability, and you may be offered one of these roles.
-There are usually a range of positions unfilled after the first round.
+There are usually a range of positions unfilled after the first round and you will be asked to re-preference available positions.

 8. Any vacant positions at the end of 2 rounds of offers will be re-advertised by the individual health services, and applicants who have not been allocated one of their preferred positions will be notified what roles are still available.